AdobeDocs/graphql-mesh-gateway/src/pages/mesh/basic/transforms/bare-vs-wrap.md

 `bare` mode provides performance improvements over `wrap` mode, however, it needs to access the bare schema.
 Here are some reasons this might not work:

 -  Your data source already "speaks" GraphQL
   `bare` won't work since it cannot replace a native GraphQL schema.
-This is not the same as transforming a "translated" GraphQL schema (e.g. from JSON-schema, OpenApi, SOAP, etc.).
+This is not the same as transforming a "translated" GraphQL schema.
   Instead, we suggest that you apply the `wrap` transforms to your GraphQL data source and `bare` transforms to sources "translated" into GraphQL.

 -  You are applying transforms at the all-sources (root) level